danbaratta/AokigaharaFree/README.md

 Rules:

-Places players can walk on should be set to layer Floor.
+Places players can walk on should be set to layer Floor

-Enemies need to be tag and layer with Enemy.
+Enemies need to be tag and layer with Enemy

-Enemy spawner ( EnemyGenerator) layer EnemyGen.
+Enemy spawner ( EnemyGenerator) layer EnemyGen

-Player should be under layer player ( duh lol) everything else default layer and for tag untagged should be fine.
+Player should be under layer player ( duh lol)

+everything else default layer and for tag untagged should be fine